FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Theoretical Proofs

 This means all structurally compliant trajectories receive non-negative rewards.
 The sign separation is therefore complete: $\mathcal{F}^c$ trajectories are strictly negative while $\mathcal{F}$ trajectories are non-negative, achieving strong constraint separation at the numerical level.

 \textbf{(ii) Two-stage optimization via conditional release and policy gradient.} We now analyze how the conditional release mechanism creates a natural two-stage optimization process through the lens of policy gradient theory.
 Let $\pi_\theta$ denote the policy parameterized by $\theta$, and let $\pi_{\mathrm{ref}}$ denote the reference policy (typically the initial supervised fine-tuned model).
-The CWRPO objective can be written as
+Our RL objective can be written as

 where $\beta > 0$ is the KL penalty coefficient that prevents the policy from deviating too far from the reference distribution.

 By the policy gradient theorem, the gradient of the expected reward with respect to $\theta$ is given by